ai-club-ksu/workshops/README.md

-# 🎓 KSU AI Club Workshops
+#  KSU AI Club Workshops

-Materials from our workshops and events!!.
+Materials from our workshops and events!

-## 📅 2025-2026 Workshops
+##  2026 Workshops

 | Date | Topic | Materials | Recording |
 |------|-------|-----------|-----------|